vsoch/scif/docs/spec/spec.md

 | SCIF_APPS    | /scif/apps | the root location for installed apps|
 | SCIF_MESSAGELEVEL    | INFO | a client level of verbosity.
 Must be one of `CRITICAL`, `ABORT`, `ERROR`, `WARNING`, `LOG`, `INFO`, `QUIET`, `VERBOSE`, `DEBUG`|

+**Table 1** During interaction and runtime of SCIF, the following environment variables must be defined.

 #### Active App Environment Namespace
-During interaction with a specific app (e.g., `example`) in the table below, the following environment variables must be defined in additional to the global SCIF variables above:

 | Variable     | Default    | Definition                          |
 |--------------|--------------------------------------------------|